-Korea Working Capital Loans-For working capital flexibility, we have entered into various credit facility agreements with Hana Bank totaling #47.5 billion (\$36.6 million) availability.
-As of December 31, 2023, we have outstanding borrowings of #26.1 billion (\$20.1 million).
-The weighted average interest rate is 5.1%.
-For early repayment, we are required to pay a 1% prorated early repayment fee.
+Korea Working Capital Loans-For working capital flexibility, we have a local facility of ₩67.5 billion (\$45.8 million).
+As of December 31, 2024, we have outstanding borrowings of ₩33.5 billion (\$22.7 million).
 In the Consolidated Statements of Cash Flows, this loan is reflected in Cash inflows related to current financial liabilities.
 Due to the short maturity, the carrying value approximates the fair value.